Oxtail Stew

 Alternative cooking methods

-Start by setting the Instant Pot to “Sauté” mode, heat olive oil, and sear seasoned oxtails until browned.
+Instant Pot method: Start by setting the Instant Pot to “Sauté” mode, heating olive oil, and searing the seasoned oxtails until they are browned.
 Remove and set aside.
 Next, sauté carrots, celery, onion, and garlic for 2-3 minutes.
-Deglaze with red wine, stir in tomato paste, and cook for two more minutes.
-Now, Return oxtails, add beef stock and bay leaves, and stir to combine.
+Deglaze with red wine, then stir in the tomato paste and cook for an additional 2 minutes.
+Now, return oxtails, add beef stock and bay leaves, and stir to combine.
 Finally, close the lid and set it to “Manual” for 45 minutes at high pressure.
 Naturally release for 15 minutes, then quick release any remaining pressure.

-• Do NOT cook over high heat– Low and slow is the way to go!
+• Do NOT cook over high heat.
+Low and slow is the way to go!
 Rushing it won’t cook the oxtail to the desired texture and consistency.
-Cook on a low simmer until you see meat falling off the bone.
+Cook on a low simmer until the meat falls off the bone.
+I find 2 hours to be the sweet spot.

-• Make it in advance– Like any good stew or curry, the longer this dish sits, the more flavorful it will be.
-If I’m making a big serving or intending to feed a crowd, I like to make this up to three days in advance.
+• Make it in advance.
+Like any good stew or curry, the longer this dish sits, the more flavorful it will be.
+If I’m serving a large crowd or preparing a big batch, I like to make this up to three days in advance.

 Storage instructions